 Participants will receive the following course materials:

-1. The 3rd Edition of Volume 2 of the widely acclaimed “Surface Production Operations: Design of Gas Handling Facilities” written by Ken Arnold and Dr Maurice Stewart.
-This textbook continues to be the standard for industry and has been used by thousands since its first printing over fifteen years ago.
+1. The 3rd Edition of Volume 2 of the widely acclaimed “Surface Production Operations: Design of Gas Handling Facilities” written by Ken Arnold and Dr. Maurice Stewart.
+This textbook continues to be the standard for the industry and has been used by thousands since its first printing over fifteen years ago.

 2. A comprehensive set of lecture notes for after course reading and reference

-3. An extensive set of practical in-class “case study” exercises developed by Dr Stewart that will be used to emphasize the design and “trouble-shooting” pitfalls often encountered in the industry.
+3. An extensive set of practical in-class “case study” exercises developed by Dr. Stewart that will be used to emphasize the design and “trouble-shooting” pitfalls often encountered in the industry.

 Who Should Attend

-• Facility engineers, production engineers, design and construction engineers, team leaders, operations engineers, maintenance team leaders/engineers and other personnel who are or will be responsible for the designing, selecting, sizing, specifying, installing, testing, operating and maintaining gas handling facilities, gas plant facilities and gas pipelines.
+• Facility engineers, production engineers, design and construction engineers, team leaders, operations engineers, maintenance team leaders/engineers and other personnel who are or will be responsible for the designing, selecting, sizing, specifying, installing, testing, operating and maintaining gas handling facilities, gas plant facilities, and gas pipelines.

-• Experienced professionals who want to review or broaden their understanding of gas handling, conditioning and processing facilities and gas pipeline operation and maintenance.
+• Experienced professionals who want to review or broaden their understanding of gas handling, conditioning, and processing facilities and gas pipeline operation and maintenance.

 • Professionals with little to moderate experience with the handling or processing of natural gas and associated liquids.